netmute/little_rpg/README.md

 ### Dungeons

 Used to layout the 'story' of the game.
 Can be used to describe places and stuff that happens.
-This is were fights get started.
+This is where fights get started.

 ### Creatures